BP profits soar amid calls for a windfall tax

 BP's profits for the first three months of this year have more than doubled after oil and gas prices soared.

-The oil giant reported an underlying profit of $6.2bn (£4.9bn) compared to $2.6bn in the same period last year.
+The oil giant reported an underlying profit of $6.2bn (£4.9bn) compared to $2.6bn in the same period last year - ahead of expectations.

-BP said that the rise was due in part to "exceptional oil and gas trading" between January and March.
+BP said the increase was due in part to "exceptional oil and gas trading".

 Rising profits have prompted calls for a one-off windfall tax on energy companies to help UK households grappling with rising household bills.